shlomif/my-real-person-fan-fiction/README.md

 little.
-It will be prepostorous to assume that the late Christina Grimmie can ever be replaced by her YouTuber colleague [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord) or even by Taylor Swift even though all three are wonderful singers.
+It will be prepostorous to assume that the late Christina Grimmie can ever be replaced by her YouTuber colleague [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord) or even by Taylor Swift, despite the fact that all three were or are wonderful singers.

 Actors should become amateurs and work for fun on amateur films they like by amateur writers who like me write mainly fanfic and often crossovers and even